Skip to main content

 • Code of Ethics for Professional Accountants

-The Saudi Organization for Chartered and Professional Accountants Ordinance No. 416 of 2021 delegates authority to the Saudi Organization for Chartered and Professional Accountants (SOCPA) to set ethical requirements for professional accountants, under the supervision of the Ministry of Commerce.
+The Law of the Profession of Accounting and Auditing issued by Royal Decree No. M/59 of 2021 and the Saudi Organization for Chartered and Professional Accountants Ordinance issued pursuant to Council of Ministers Resolution No. 416 of 2021 authorize the Saudi Organization for Chartered and Professional Accountants (SOCPA) to establish ethical requirements for professional accountants in Saudi Arabia under the supervision of the Ministry of Commerce.

 Current Status: Adopted